AlexAbbamondi/readme-geneerator/README.md

   # Usage
   To use this app you must:
-  Use the terminal or Git Bash
+  use the terminal within VSCode

   <br/>

   # Contributing
   ​In order to contribute you must:
-  Anyone can Contribute
+  Anyone can contribute

   <br/>